 For me this is the most fun part of blogging!

-For non-designers I recommend choosing a minimalist theme with the ability to customize the background and header image.
+I recommend choosing a minimalist theme with the ability to customize the background and header image.
 These are two easy ways to show off your style without pulling your hair out over coding.
-Studio Press makes some good lookin’ themes that are quick to upload.
-Stick with two or three colors and two or three fonts throughout design, blog post graphics, and social media profiles.
+Studio Press makes some great looking themes that are quick to upload and start blogging.

 Your website should include:

-- A photo (likely of you) and an intro to your site
+- A photo of you and an intro to you+ your blog

 - Social media icons